naheim/paleoLabExercises/lab7b.md

 ````

 #### Exercise Questions 1
-1. How many total species did we find in the New Scotland Formation?
+1. How many total genera did we find in the New Scotland Formation?
 How many individuals?
 2. What is the total diversity of each of the six beds we sampled from the New Scotland Formation?
 3. How does diversity change up-section, if at all (remember bed 6 was at the base of the section)?
 4. Use rarefaction, as we did in class, to determine the diversity of each of the six beds at a common sample size.
 What is the common sample size?
 What is the rarefied diversity of each bed?